AstraZeneca/rexmex/README.md

 **An introductory example**

-The following example loads a synthetic dataset which has the `source_id`, `target_id`, `source_group` and `target group` keys besides the mandatory `y_true` and `y_scores`.
+The following example loads a synthetic dataset which has the `source_id`, `target_id`, `source_group` and `target group` keys besides the mandatory `y_true` and `y_score`.
 The dataset has binary labels and predictied probability scores.
 We read the dataset and define a defult `ClassificationMetric` instance for the evaluation of the predictions.
 Using this metric set we create a score card, group the predictions on with the `source_group` key and return a performance metric report.

 ```python
 from rexmex.scorecard import ScoreCard